bacdillon/Python/02_Python_Automation/Python Scripting/Book Analysis Text Mining with Python & Regular Expressions/README.md

 # Book Analysis: Text Mining with Python & Regular Expressions

-The notebook applies regular expression based text mining to a historical article about Tan Tock Seng, the founder of Tan Tock Seng Hospital in Singapore.
+The Jupyter notebook applies regular expression based text mining to a historical article about Tan Tock Seng, the founder of Tan Tock Seng Hospital in Singapore.

 ## Overview